 - Preparing a portable emergency kit

 When you can trust that your home life is situated for an emergency, you can better serve your community during that time and in the moments after.
-If you aren’t sure where to begin with your preparedness plan, ready.gov has put together several resources, including this helpful planning guide.
+If you aren’t sure where to begin with your preparedness plan,we've put together several resources, including this helpful planning guide.

 Step 2 — Prepare Your Community